wpmetabox/docs/_docs/extensions/meta-box-builder.md

 Context|The part of the page where the meta box should be shown.
 Default: `Normal` Post types|Type of the post which the meta box should be attached.
 Default: `Post` and `Page` Autosave|Auto save meta box whilst the post has auto saved.
 See [this documentation](/creating-meta-boxes/) if you want to take a deeper look into the attributes for Meta Box.

+Note that, Meta Box also accepts custom attributes, just like custom field settings.
+It uses the same dot or JSON notation to define custom attributes.
+For more information, please see [Custom Attributes section](#custom-attributes).

 ## Misc